Edge Training

 What is Vocational Education?

-Vocational education refers to training programs specifically designed to equip individuals with the skills and knowledge needed for a particular trade, craft, or career.
-Unlike traditional academic programs that focus heavily on theory, vocational training prioritises hands-on, practical learning experiences that mirror real-world scenarios.
-This type of education helps students gain technical education expertise, allowing them to tackle industry-specific challenges.
+Vocational education refers to training programs designed to develop industry-specific skills for a particular trade or career.
+Unlike traditional academic programs that focus heavily on theory, vocational training emphasizes hands-on, practical learning experiences, enabling individuals to gain technical expertise for real-world applications.
+This type of education prepares students to transition directly into the workforce with the necessary knowledge and skills.

 The Role of Technical training in Preparing a Skilled Workforce